Romance and Italian Philology in the Digital Turn

 Attività ricerca

 The PhD course constitutes a development of the great philological tradition which has experienced periods of absolute prestige at the Scuola Normale, both for Romance philology and for Italian philology.
-By networking with other important national and international institutions, with other important institutions – Scuola Superiore Meridionale of Naples, University of Naples Federico II, University of Bergamo, CNR Institute Opera del Vocabolario Italiano and Italian Section of the DARIAH Consortium, Ezio Franceschini Onlus Foundation – the course will be able to operate in synergy with the digital humanities laboratories present or in the process of being established in the network of affiliated universities, and with the fundamental experience of the CNR-OVI in the management of the corpus of Italian texts of the Origins.
+By networking with other important national and international institutions, with other important institutions – – Scuola Superiore Meridionale of Naples, University of Naples Federico II, University of Florence, University of Bergamo, University for Foreigners of Siena - International University, CNR Institute Opera del Vocabolario Italiano and Italian Section of the DARIAH Consortium, Ezio Franceschini Onlus Foundation – the course will be able to operate in synergy with the digital humanities laboratories present or in the process of being established in the network of affiliated universities, and with the fundamental experience of the CNR-OVI in the management of the corpus of Italian texts of the Origins.
 The PhD course will be able to operate in synergy with the digital humanities laboratories present or in the process of being established in the network of affiliated universities, and with the fundamental experience of CNR / OVI in the management of the corpus of Italian texts of the Origins; in particular, the OVI research unit at the Scuola Normale will allow PhD students constant interaction with the Italian section of the DARIAH Consortium (Digital Research Infrastructure for the Arts and Humanities), in a scenario of international importance.

 The synergy between the Scuola Normale Superiore and other important universities, partly already connected to each other in the participation in the PNRR PE5 Changes project with the same scientific aims that the new Doctorate aims at, and the collaboration of the CNR-OVI and the Franceschini Foundation, headquarters of textual resources and experience in the sector at the highest European level, ensure that the PhD course has potential for effectiveness and a framework of sustainability of all importance, on a national and international scale.